Thursday, 7 September 2023

 The thing that really works against the story is this weird trend that starts developing in RTD's writing.
 He seems to like to have villains try to call the Doctor out on some of his personal flaws.
 We see this for the first time during the Doctor and Margaret's dinner.
 They discuss several things.
 But for a few minutes, the Slitheen goes out of her way to criticize the Doctor.
 Which is a silly thing to do when someone else is holding your life in their hands.
 Personally, if I was in that situation, I'd be paying them every compliment I could!

 That moment seems ever sillier, though, because Margaret is an absolutely wretched creature who has done all sorts of horrible things to others.
 But now she's pointing out a minor blemish on the Doctor's record.
 It's a bit like a severe alcoholic telling a friend who drinks a bit here and there that they seem to have a problem.
-The alcoholic might even have a valid point, but he still really doesn't have the right to make it.
+The alcoholic might even have a valid point, but they still really don't have the right to make it.
 So the whole argument feels dramatically ineffective.
 When Harriet Jones does something similar only a few episodes later, it works.
 Because we now have one high-principled character criticizing another.
 The remarks are legitimately scathing.
 But, here, it all just seems rather flat.
 Margaret and the Doctor debate any number of other things during that dinner.
 I wish they had just explored one of those other topics more deeply rather than go into the accusations she launches against him.

 Other than this issue, however, I do quite like Boomtown.
 I'd even say I enjoyed it better until RTD started having all kinds of other villains in future stories suddenly start trying to tell the Doctor how much of a jerk he is!